deng-gdb/eurostat-gdp/README.md

     - `gcloud compute instances list` - provides a list of your available instances
     - `gcloud compute instances start <instance_name>` - starts your instance
     - `gcloud compute instances stop <instance_name>` - stops your instance

+## Setup the created VM instance in GCP

+- Open a terminal window on your local machine and start the VM instance using the command: `gcloud compute instances start <instance_name>`
+- In order to configure the current SSH connection to the VM go to the ~/.ssh folder and run the following command: `gcloud compute config-ssh`
+- Open SSH connection using the provided by the system command: `ssh <instance>.<zone>.<project>`
+- Run the following command in order to keep your VM up to date : `sudo apt update && sudo apt -y upgrade`

+### Upload Google Application credentials

+- Upload the Service Account credentials file which is located on your local machine in the directory `$HOME/.google/` to the **VM instance** and store it in same folder (if such folder doesn't exist - create it beforehand.
+  - The simplest way to do this is scp command.
+Run the following command: `scp .google/<your_credentials>.json <remoteuser>@<remotehost>:/.google`, where:
+     - <remoteuser> - user name for your VM
+     - <remotehost> - it is your SSH host name `<instance>.<zone>.<project>`
+- Create an environment variable `GOOGLE_APPLICATION_CREDENTIALS` on the **VM instance** and assign to it the path to the your json Service Account credentials file - the same as have been done on the local machine:
+  - Open your .bashrc file on VM instance: `nano .bashrc`
+  - At the end of the file, add the following row: `export GOOGLE_APPLICATION_CREDENTIALS="$HOME/.google/<your_credentials>.json"`
+  - Save you changes and close nano: `ctrl+O, ctrl+X`
+  - Activate the environment variable, run `source ~/.bashrc`.